CorrelAid/docs/project-manual/project-coordinators/finding-a-team-onboarding.md

 # Ideation / Finding a team / Onboarding

-## Ideation and Call for applications
+## Ideation

 #### **Goals**

 1. decide **whether** we should do a project with the organization
 2. if yes, scope the project
-3. draft and send out call for applications

 #### **Checklist**

 {% hint style="success" %}
+* [ ] talk to NPO
 * [ ] decide to do project with NPO
-* [ ] draft call for applications on CodiMD
+* [ ] scope the project
-* [ ] get approval for call for applications from NPO
+* [ ] get information on data security / privacy & data access
-* [ ] add project to surveymonkey dropdown question
-* [ ] send out call for applications to newsletter
-* [ ] \(if necessary\), send out reminder to newsletter
 {% endhint %}

-### Ideation with NPOs and scoping the project

-#### Communication
+### Communication Mode

 In the ideation phase, you should aim to communicate regularly and repeatedly with the NPO to make sure that we a\) really want to do a project with them and b\) can define a project which will work for both the NPO and the CorrelAid team.
 Usually, 2-4 iterations over 1-4 weeks are necessary to define a project so that we can send it out via our newsletter.

-In principle, you are free how you communicate with the NPO: email, phone, video call or in-person are all valid choices.
+In principle, you are free in how you communicate with the NPO: email, phone, video call or in-person are all valid choices.
 However, aim for at least one personal conversation \(i.e. not email\).
 Ideally, you have a mix of personal formats with follow-up emails with a short protocol summarizing what you discussed on the phone, in the video call or in-person.
 This way you can make sure that you and the organization had the same take-aways from the call and that you have a written, agreed-upon record to come back to.

 You can take notes on our CodiMD instance [pad.correlaid.org](../../wiki/infrastructure/codimd.md).
 If you note down very sensitive information in the process, consider changing the permission of the pad to "private" \(see [here](../../wiki/infrastructure/codimd.md#setting-permissions)\) or take notes offline.

-#### Discussion questions

-Here are some points to consider when discussing a potential project with an NPO:
+### Topics
+There are several things you need to discuss with the NPO over the course of the ideation phase:
+1. content and scope of the project
+2. expectation management & organization commitments
+3. data security / privacy & data access

+#### Content and scope of the project
+This is arguably the most interesting part.
+Here, you and the NPO should elaborate together what should be part of the project and how CorrelAid volunteers can help the NPO while at the same time having a good learning experience.

+{% hint style="info" %}
+A good CorrelAid project is a win-win situation: our volunteers can apply and expand their knowledge and the NPO gets help with their data challenge.
+If you find out during the ideation process that the project would be extremely lop-sided in either direction, you can (and probably should) politely say no.
+Examples would be:
+- a project which would only be "cool" for the volunteers, but there would be no real positive gain for the NPO.
+Every CorrelAid project should be of use to the partner organization.
+In this case, you could also do an internal project.
+- a project where CorrelAid volunteers would be used for free labor which is not rewarding in any way, e.g. a project consisting *only* of mundane data entry tasks.
+Every CorrelAid project should entail opportunities to apply and learn useful data science skills.
+{% endhint %}

+Hence, it is important to get as good a picture of the situation as possible.
+While this process is not standardized, here are some resources:
+- a catalogue of possibly helpful questions can be found in the [ideation phase template](https://pad.correlaid.org/q8nnfNimT3Shj9_wUp-kvQ#question-collection).
+- you can also draw from the data maturity framework from the [_Center of Data Science & Public Policy_](http://www.datasciencepublicpolicy.org/home/resources/datamaturity/).
+It has a "Data and Tech Readiness Scorecard" and a "Organizational Readiness Scorecard".
+They can be downloaded [here](http://www.datasciencepublicpolicy.org/wp-content/uploads/2018/05/Data_Maturity_Framework_4.28.16.pdf).
+- we have adapted both scorecards into German.
+They can be downloaded [here](https://correlaid.org/material/datenreifegradmodell.pdf) and [here](https://correlaid.org/material/organisationsreifegradmodell.pdf)

+#### Expectation management & Organization commitments
+Another important part of the ideation phase is expectation management.
+You should make clear that:
+- ...
+CorrelAid is a volunteer-based organization.
+That means that the project team members are volunteers who will usually spend 3-5 hours per week on the project.
+It also means that rarely volunteers might drop out of the project because they're suddenly faced with other, unforeseen challenges in their life.
+- ...
+CorrelAid projects do not only serve the NPO but also our volunteers by providing learning opportunites (see info box above).
+This also means that our project teams are diverse such that we do reserve at least one spot for a less experienced data scientist.

+Fortunately, almost all NPOs will totally understand those points because they know also rely on volunteering in their work. :)

+In addition to those "soft" expectation management issues, you should also get the OK from the organization that they are willing and able to:
+- support the project team over the course of the project, i.e. they will be available for regular calls / email communication / meetings to answer questions and give feedback
+- provide a room for the kickoff and pay for travel and accomodation for project team members.
+Those costs usually amount to ~500-1000 euro.
+If the kick-off workshop is virtual, they are willing to participate online.

+#### Data security / privacy & data access

-#### Guidelines
+### Guidelines

 * project length: plan approximately